-Roles and Plans for Carbon Neutrality

-Since announcing the "Total Commitment Initiative" campaign for the environment in 1993, Amorepacific Group has continued to strengthen eco-friendly beauty leadership for almost 30 years, with a focus on social values.
-However, our society now faces huge and complex challenges that individual companies cannot solve alone, such as climate crisis, biodiversity loss, and various social conflicts and confrontations.
+Roles and Plans for Carbon Since announcing the "Total Commitment Initiative" campaign for the environment in 1993, Amorepacific Group has continued to strengthen eco-friendly beauty leadership for almost 30 years, with a focus on social values.
+However, our society now faces huge Expansion of Renewable Energy Use In March 2021, Amorepacific joine electricity.
+Amorepacific will replac sites, R&D, and logistics, with rene and complex challenges that individual companies cannot solve alone, such as climate 2020 Total Generation of Renev Neutrality crisis, biodiversity loss, and various social conflicts and confrontations.
 We need to act on the issue of climate change more rapidly than ever.
-For both today's and tomorrow's generations, Amorepacific Group is joining the efforts for saving the Earth where we live.
+For both today's 4,472M\VIı and tomorrow's generations, Amorepacific Group is joining the efforts for saving the Earth where we live.
 First of all, Amorepacific will change.
 Then, we will cooperate with more stakeholders, including the government, suppliers, civic groups, and customers to make bigger changes and solve problems.
-We will solve the climate crisis facing the entire humankind together and make the world we live in healthy and beautiful.
+We will solve the climate crisis facing the Improving Energy Efficiency At Amorepacific Group's productic In particular, the Group regularly ing notable energy reduction techr employees based on the performal Governance entire humankind together and make the world we live in healthy and beautiful.

-Governance

 The Sustainability Management Committee, which consists of top management, makes decisions more than twice a year on the strategies, investment, and R&D regarding environmental issues such as climate change, plastics, and water management.
-In particular, climate change initiatives are reviewed at the committee level while strategy establishment, financial decision-making, and climate risks are reviewed to minimize the climate impact of Amorepacific Group's entire business process.

-Strategy

-Amorepacific's climate strategies are considered in three parts: the process considering production and activities to minimize the Group's climate impact throughout the entire business process; low carbon products for resource-saving and a circular economy; and communication with consumers about values-based consumption and climate awareness.
+In particular, climate change initiatives are reviewed at the committee level while strategy establishment, financial decision-making, and climate risks are COSVISION expanded the lighting PACIFICGLAS adopted solar photo Agency's building support project expand remote controllable facilit energy consumption across its pro reviewed to minimize the climate impact of Amorepacific Group's entire business process.
+Key Reduction of Energy Consur Stratagy Amorepacific's climate strategies are considered in three parts: the process considering production ltems Strategy and activities to minimize the Group's climate impact throughout the entire business process; low Renewable energy (solar photovoltaic) carbon products for resource-saving and a circular economy; and communication with consumers about values-based consumption and climate awareness.
+Installing a plate-type heat exchanger perfume manufacturing area Use 100% of renewable energy by 2030 Achieve carbon neutrality at production sites by 2030 Reinforce R&D on green Improving air conditioning and heating rooms chemistry education your plastic packaging experiences and expand

-NOITAYONNI

-vehicles Assess suppliers' sustainability and jointly reduce GHG emissions

-NOITAVONNI

-- Expand products with less water/carbon usage - Reinforce R&D on green chemistry - Reduce, reuse and recycle your plastic packaging Provide eco-friendly experiences and expand
+Reduce, reuse and recycle

+Provide eco-friendly